 by Allison Scott

-According to Brides magazine, the average cost of a wedding in 2012 was nearly $27,000.
-That is almost entirely what the average person makes in a year!
-Needless to say budgeting for a wedding in this unpredictable economy is increasingly becoming a struggle for brides and grooms.
+Budgeting for a wedding in this unpredictable economy is increasingly becoming a struggle for brides and grooms.
 In turn, this is forcing couples to look for ways to slash costs.
 Typically, the first item to go has been the guest count with couples leaning towards smaller more intimate affairs.
-Another popular aspect of the wedding that has seen a major change is the food.
+Another aspect of the wedding that has seen a major change is the food.
 Many couples today are deciding to prepare and self-cater their own wedding reception to significantly reduce the cost associated with food.

 Things to keep in mind when planning your menu